iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

-Scatter plot does not show any specific pattern, it is not linear so in above case spearman rank correlation is appropriate.
+A scatter plot does not show any specific pattern; it is not linear, so in the above case, spearman rank correlation is appropriate.

 ```R